Summary

 This lawsuit does not specifically identify per- and poly-fluoroalkyl substances (PFAS) as an ingredient used by Lululemon that is harmful to the environment.
 However, these chemicals are often referred to as “forever chemicals” because they do not break down in the environment.

 The Lululemon class action is not about toxic exposures.
 In other words, the business is not being accused of harming consumers who wore the company’s clothing that contained PFAS.
-Instead, it is based strictly on misleading consumers about the products’ environmental friendliness.
+Instead, it is based strictly on misleading consumers about the product’s environmental friendliness.
+Similar to the Simply Orange lawsuit, plaintiffs do not allege that consumers of Simply Orange juice products suffered disease or death from chemical exposure; rather, they allege that the company misled consumers by failing to disclose the existence of PFAS in its products.

 The Lululemon class action raises important issues about PFAS exposure.
 The use of these chemicals is so widespread that PFAS chemicals have been found in 99% of human blood samples.